A History of Laser Drilling

 Many of the laser processes that we and other laser companies offer are very similar, and it can sometimes be difficult to tell them apart.
 For example, laser drilling is also a form of laser ablation, as it involves the melting of a material’s surface layer by layer.
 Laser drilling is also sometimes mistaken for laser cutting, as the two do both do a form of cutting.

 This is unsurprising, given that laser drilling was essentially born out of the laser cutting process.
 In 1965 a laser cutting machine, which had been manufactured by Western Electric Engineering Research Centre, was used for the laser drilling of diamonds.

 This process came about roughly ten years after the laser had first been invented, and after the first diamond had been successfully laser drilled, more and more began trickling into labs.

-Laser drilling history – how laser drilling has developed since the 1960s
+Laser drilling history – how has laser drilling has developed since the 1960s?

 While it was clear that laser drilling was effective on diamonds, it is clear that those involved in the process weren’t aware of just how important laser drilling would be.
 Since being nothing more than an offshoot of laser cutting, it has developed into its own highly efficient and highly effective process, great for working with many materials such as metals and plastics.